lluppesms/chatgpt.blazor.demo/.azure/readme.md

 }
 ```

-The OpenAI keys come from the resource that you created in the Azure portal for accessing the OpenAI API.
+The OpenAI keys are required come from the resource that you created in the Azure portal for accessing the OpenAI API.

-The TenantId and ClientId are the values from an Azure Active Directory App Registration that is used to authorized this application.
+The Domain, TenantId and ClientId are optional and only expected if you want to enable authentication.
+The values come from an Azure Active Directory App Registration that is used to authorized this application.
 Go to the App Registration -> Authentication Page, and enter a new Redirect URI for this application.
-The Redirect URI should be something like `https://xxx-chatgpt.azurewebsites.net/signin-oidc`.
+The Redirect URI should be something like `https://xxx-chatgpt.azurewebsites.net/signin-oidc` and `https://localhost:7078/signin-oidc`.

 ---